thindil/nimalyzer/doc/index.rst

 `fixRule` is the macro which will be executed for `fix` type of the rule.
 It must contains at least `discard` statement.
 If it is set to `discard` only statement, then the command set by the configuration `fixCommand` setting will be executed.
-Otherwise the code inside the macro will be used, unless the program's configuration option `forceFixCommand` is set.
-The macro returns `true` if the Nim code was modified so the program can save the new version of the Nim code to the file, otherwise `false`.
+Otherwise, the code inside the macro will be used, unless the program's configuration option `forceFixCommand` is set.
+The macro returns `true` if the Nim code was modified, so the program can save the new version of the Nim code to the file, otherwise `false`.
 If `fixCommand` executed, the macro always returns `false`.